-The Corporate Eco Forum’s annual meeting is by invitation only for member organizations.
+The Corporate Eco Forum’s annual retreat is by invitation only for member organizations.
 CEF Members drive the meeting’s agenda, so the topics can vary significantly from year to year.
 Most of the meeting is conducted in small, not-for-attribution working sessions to foster candid peer-to-peer exchanges and practical outcomes.
 A variety of formats are used, including problem-solving or best-practice exchange roundtables led by a facilitator, case study presentations followed by questions, pre-arranged side meetings, and more.
 CEF bars traditional slide presentations to foster an atmosphere of free-flowing dialogue.
 Tailored research provides a foundation for fast, efficient exchange of best-practice insights and tools at the meeting.
-Plenary sessions are on-the-record, videotaped and posted on the CEF website.
+Some plenary sessions are on-the-record, videotaped and posted on the CEF website.

 The 2014 Annual Retreat theme was “The Next Frontier of Sustainability Strategy.”
 The event was held June 16-18, 2014 at the Salamander Resort & Spa in Middleburg, Virginia.